 Check today's latest news

-Walt Disney World Cast Member Stories: Strange Things Seen and Heard by Cast MembersSubmitted by Amy Ziese on Monday, June 17, 2013 09:00
+5 Ridiculous Things Regularly Seen and Heard by Disney Cast MembersSubmitted by Amy Ziese on Wednesday, June 25, 2014 08:00

 Working in the parks, Disney Cast Members see and hear some strange and perplexing things from time to time.

 It’s a well-known fact that Cast Members hear some strange questions throughout the day.
 One of the more common inquiries even made its way onto a tee shirt reading “What time is the 3 o’clock parade?”
 Gift shop guests probably laughed at the cute attire, but this is no exaggeration of the bizarre things seen and heard around the parks.